 It may seem strange to think of walking your cat like you would a dog, but it is possible to take your cat for a walk and let her enjoy the outside world.
-Unlike when you walk a dog, be prepared to go at your cat’s pace and occasionally take some time to smell the roses – or maybe just watch some birds.
+In fact, it can be a more fun and exciting way to promote weight loss!
+Unlike when you walk a dog, be prepared to go at your cat’s pace and occasionally take some time to smell the roses—or maybe just watch some birds.

 Be sure to buy a harness and leash that are specially designed for a cat.
-Cats have weaker throats than dogs and can be severely injured if walked on a collar and leash.
+Cats have less muscle around their neck than dogs and can become injured if walked on a traditional collar and leash.

-It can take some time to get your cat used to walking on a leash with a harness.
+It can take some time for your cat to get used to walking on a leash with a harness.
 The younger they are, the easier it will be to introduce them to the harness and all the possibilities that leash-walking can provide.
 If you need ideas, check out this book on the best adventures to have with your cat!

 5. Evaluate the treats you give them.